Once you’re in the market to buy or sell a home, you’re going to notice every little thing you hear about the housing market.

 It could be on the TV, a headline or article online, friends, family, coworkers — everyone has an opinion on how the real estate market is doing.
 The problem is, most of what you hear is based upon national data, trends, and statistics.
 Even if it’s “local” insight, it’s often still too broad and general.

 Real estate markets are very localized.
 They vary between towns and cities, and from one neighborhood or price range to the next.
-And you may be surprised to learn that — despite the economic effects of the COVID-19 pandemic — the housing market in Green Valley is still a “sellers market” due to relatively low inventory and short times on market.
+But, like many other areas around the country, real estate is booming and the housing market in Green Valley is still a “strong sellers market” due to historically low inventory, short times on market, and low interest rates.

 Generally, an absorption rate of less than 3-4 months indicates a sellers market; an absorption rate of 5-7 signals a balanced market, and 8-9 months or more indicates a buyers market.